-If you live with chronic shoulder pain that hasn’t responded to nonsurgical treatments, you might benefit from shoulder surgery.
+If you live with chronic shoulder pain that hasn’t responded to non-surgical treatments, you might benefit from shoulder surgery.
 The board-certified orthopedic surgeons at Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey, have years of experience performing shoulder surgery and use state-of-the-art technology to repair persistent shoulder problems.
-Call Mid Atlantic Orthopedic Associates, LLP, today or make an appointment online if you need an expert shoulder surgeon.

 The board-certified orthopedic surgeons at Mid Atlantic Orthopedic Associates perform shoulder surgery, including rotator cuff repairs, arthroscopy, and shoulder replacement, to repair and correct a wide range of injuries and degenerative conditions, such as: